Is A Sump Pit A Necessity in Your Basement?

 Sump Pits Take Up a Lot of Room

 Regardless of how big your basement is, space is always at a premium.
-Some homeowners worry that sump pit systems take up more room than they have to offer.
+Some homeowners worry that sump pumps take up more room than they have to offer.
 This is simply not true.

 Sump pump systems are quite compact.
-They are located under the basement floor, and depending on the type of sump pump you use, they may not take up any space.
+They are located in the basement floor, and depending on the sump pump model you use, it can take up a minimal amount of space.
+You can see an example of how much space a sump pump takes up in a basement below.

 Sump Pit Systems are Complicated

 This misconception stems from the fact that many homeowners don’t understand how sump pump systems work, although they are quite simple.
-Sump pump systems consist of two primary components: the sump pump and the sump pit.
-There is also a discharge line, which directs water away from your house.
+Sump pump systems consist of two primary components: the sump pump and the sump basin/pit.
+There is also a discharge pipe, which directs water away from your house.

 The sump pit serves as a catch-all for excess water.
-When the water is high enough in the pit, it triggers the sump pump to pump it out to a designated drainage area.
-In doing so, sump pits prevent a variety of moisture-related issues.
+When the water is high enough in the pit, it triggers the sump pump to turn on, move water into the discharge pipe, and toward a designated drainage area.
+In doing so, sump pumps prevent a variety of moisture-related issues.

 You Don’t Need a Sump Pit With Your Sump Pump

-Heavy storms and moderate rains are common in the United States.
-This increases the risk of flooding in homes with a basement.
-One of the best ways to protect your home is to install a sump pit.
+Heavy storms and moderate rains are common in many areas across the United States.
+This increases the risk of flooding in homes with a basement or crawl space.
+Installing a sump pit is a useful way to protect against this, but becomes especially valuable when paired with a working sump pump.

-And while you can get professional help with emptying the pit, you can get more out of it when paired with a sump pump.
+While you can empty the pit manually, having a system that also includes a sump pump is always better for the homeowner.
 It is safer, more reliable, and more convenient.
-You can get your sump pit and sump pump specially fitted by a professional, who will ensure it’s working effectively.
+You can get your sump pit and sump pump specially fitted by a professional to ensure they’re working effectively together.

 Sump Pits Have a Tendency to Fail

 One of the leading reasons homeowners hesitate to install sump pits is the fear they will fail.
 However, this is very rare.
-Failure may occur due to:
+Failure can possibly occur due to:

 - Electricity outages